Jordan Clarkson scores 30 points, Jazz rout Spurs 126-94

 Lately, it seems the forward from Croatia can’t miss.
 He went 10 for 13 from the field — 3 for 4 on 3-pointers — and has averaged 25.8 points over his last five games.

+“Finding our rhythm, it’s great.
+Right now we are trying figure out how to play without Donovan and Mike we are trying to run more … so it’s good for me to get my confidence back and be ready for the playoffs,” Bogdanovic said.

 The same goes for Clarkson, who shot 34% in March, but seemed more like the odds-on favorite for the Sixth Man of the Year against San Antonio.
-He hit 12 of 16 shots on a variety of floaters, hook shots, layups a 3-pointers.
+He hit 12 of 16 shots on a variety of floaters, hook shots, layups and 3-pointers.

+“I’m a hooper.
+I’m going to shoot my shots,” Clarkson said.
+“I’m going to keep trying to make the plays and when they fall, it feels good.
+I’m always confident and I’m always going to take those shots and keep it rolling.”

-The Jazz, who shot 55.7% and led by as many as 41 points, have won the first three of their five-game stand.
+It certainly was rolling for the Jazz, who shot 55.7% and led by as many as 41 points.
+They have won the first three of their five-game stand.

+“Tonight, obviously, it was going in.
+Both of them are making quick decisions when they receive the ball and they’re making quick reads, good decisions — when to shoot, when to drive, and when to pass,” Utah coach Quin Snyder said.

 TIP-INS

-Spurs: DeMar DeRozan had six points, his lowest scoring output since a Jan.
-30 loss to Memphis. … Trey Lyles and Derrick White (right ankle sprain) sat out with ankle injuries. … Spurs won the turnover battle 14-7 but were on the wrong end of almost every other team statistic.
+Spurs: DeRozan had six points, his lowest scoring output since a Jan.
+30 loss to Memphis. … Trey Lyles and Derrick White (right ankle sprain) sat out with ankle injuries. … Spurs won the turnover battle 18-7 but were on the wrong end of almost every other team statistic.

-Jazz: The Jazz outscored the Spurs 25-6 on fast-break points. … No Utah players logged more than 26 minutes.
+Jazz: The Jazz outscored the Spurs 25-6 on fast-break points. … No Utah players logged more than 26 minutes. … Joe Ingles, who had 14 points and seven assists, capped a 24-3 with a 3-pointer in the first half to deflate the Spurs’ hopes.

 UP NEXT